 An investor who is gaining exposure to international markets, specifically Japanese markets, faces a few decisions.
 They must decide which index to track capital against, and for the sake of this paper we will compare TOPIX and MSCI Japan.
 The MSCI Japan Index, like the TOPIX, is designed to measure the performance of the broader Japanese market.
-The two indices have tracked similarly since 2010, as shown by the below graph1.
+The two indices have tracked similarly in the past decade, as shown by the below graph1.

-The TOPIX Index typically holds a 99% correlation to the MSCI Japan.
+The TOPIX Index typically holds more than 99% correlation to the MSCI Japan.
 Hence, if you are currently benchmarked to the MSCI Japan, say through an MSCI Japan ETF, it may be advantageous to transition that exposure to TOPIX futures to gain similar exposure without capital strain and currency risk.

 A fund manager benchmarked to the TOPIX Index receives an inflow of $10M to be used on the day's closing index level

 - Index Level: 1,964.0